SAP/spartacus-docs/_pages/dev/css-architecture.md

 }
 ```

-The CSS variables can be customized on the root of the document or for specific selectors.
+CSS variables can be customized on the root of the document, or for specific selectors.

 ## Component Styles

-Spartacus consists of a large number of components that can be used by customers to build their storefront experience.
-While commerce becomes a commodity, styling is by default opinionated.
-Not only the colors and fonts, but also the real estate of components as well as backgrounds, lines, etc.
+Spartacus consists of a large number of components that you can use to build your storefront experience.
+While commerce may be a commodity, styling is by nature a subjective topic.
+Not only the choices of colors and fonts, but also the real estate of components, as well as the backgrounds, the lines, and so on.

-Whatever Spartacus delivers, it will _not_ represent the customers brand/corporate identity.
-To this reason, Spartacus intends to be highly flexible, so that component styles can be skipped entirely or extended by customers.
+No matter what Spartacus delivers, it will not represent your brand or corporate identity.
+For this reason, Spartacus is meant to be highly flexible, so that you can extend component styles, or skip them entirely.

 Since Spartacus components are built and distributed in libraries, component styles cannot be used.
 These styles would be pre-processed and baked into the component library.
 This means that the CSS rules would not be optional, nor would they be easily customizable.

-Instead, component styles have been delivered optionally in the styles library.
-Customers can use those styles, extend them or completely skip them and build the CSS rules from scratch.
-The `contract` between the style library and the component library is done through the (unique) component selector.
+Instead, component styles are delivered optionally in the styles library.
+You can use those styles, extend them, or completely skip them and build your CSS rules from scratch.
+The contract between the style library and the component library is done through the (unique) component selector.

-### Placeholder selectors
+### Placeholder Selectors

-To make the css rules provided in the style library completely optional, the styles are wrapped in so-called _placeholder_ selectors.
-Placeholder selectors are a sass technique that start with a percentage, for example `%cx-mini-cart`.
-Placeholder selectors are not added to the final CSS, they need to be explicitly extended to end up in the final CSS.
+To make the CSS rules provided in the style library completely optional, the styles are wrapped in placeholder selectors.
+Placeholder selectors are a SASS technique that starts with a percentage, such as `%cx-mini-cart`.
+Placeholder selectors are not added to the final CSS.
+Instead, they need to be explicitly extended to end up in the final CSS.

-The following snippet provides an example of a component style, using placeholder selector.
+The following is an example of a component style that uses a placeholder selector:

 ```scss
 %cx-link {